burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 C++ 1998 and C++2003 use the C89 preprocessor, although the C language also has evolved: Tradition C, C89, C95, C99, C11, and C17.
 For a detailed description of the C preprocessor, please read Chapter 3 in ([2]).

-Preprocessor macro extensions in C and in C++ have the following important properties.
+Preprocessor macro extensions in C and C++ have the following important properties.
 Once an extension replaces a macro call, the macro call search process starts from the beginning of the expanded extension for further replacement.

-During this process, macros referenced in their own expansion are not re-expanded, and that preprocessor macro extension does not lead to infinite recursion.
+During this process, macros referenced in their expansion are not re-expanded, and that preprocessor macro extension does not lead to infinite recursion.
 Example:
 ```cpp
 #define sqrt(x) (x<0 ? sqrt(x) : sqrt(-x))
 ```

-For the C and C++ preprocessor, any undefined identifiers that appear in expressions after the conditional directives `#if` and `#elif` is replaced with the number 0.
+For the C and C++ preprocessor, any undefined identifiers that appear in expressions after the conditional directives `#if` and `#elif` are replaced with the number 0.

 ## Include Search Order